ztsorojev/React-Pong-Game-Webcam/README.md

-# Pong-Game-Webcam
+# Gesture based Pong Game in React
-Play the famous Pong Game using hand gestures and vision recognition
+Play the famous Pong Game using hand gestures.
+You don't have to touch anything with your hands!
+We use vision recognition and machine learning to detect the activity on your webcam.

 ## Run the code